swiftlang/swift-evolution/proposals/0000-synthesized-comparable-for-enumerations.md

 ## Detailed design

-Synthesized `Comparable` conformances will work exactly the same as synthesized `Equatable`, `Hashable`, and `Codable` conformances today.
-A conformance will not be synthesized if a type already provides an explicit `<` implementation.
+Synthesized `Comparable` conformances for eligible types will work exactly the same as synthesized `Equatable`, `Hashable`, and `Codable` conformances today.
+A conformance will not be synthesized if a type is ineligible (is not a pure `enum`) or already provides an explicit `<` implementation.

 ```swift
 enum Membership : Comparable {